OTTOMAN IMPERIAL PALACE

 it served as the main residence and administrative headquarters of the Ottoman sultans:

-Topkapı Palace (Topkapı Sarayı) is the subject of more colourful stories than most of the world's museums put together.
+Topkapı Palace and Harem (Topkapı Sarayı) are likely to have more colourful stories than most of the world's museums put together.
 Libidinous sultans, ambitious courtiers, beautiful concubines and scheming eunuchs lived and worked here between the 15th and 19th centuries when it was the court of the Ottoman empire.
 A visit to the palace's opulent pavilions, jewel-filled Treasury and sprawling Harem gives a fascinating glimpse into their lives.

 It has many exhibion halls, Treasury section, and Harem.